 House in Tel Aviv by Anderman Architects

-This two-story concrete residence located in Tel Aviv, Israel was designed by Anderman Architects.
+House in Tel Aviv is a two-story concrete residence located in Tel Aviv, Israel, designed by Anderman Architects.

 Photography by Amit Geron